 In the decades of managing Accelerated Manufacturing Brokers, the characteristics of the new buyer have changed, with sales/marketing & business development skills from other sectors, but frequently with less manufacturing experience.
 This new breed of buyer wants to know that the fundamental issues of quality are addressed.

 Quality: Making a manufacturing company attractive for sale

 Manufacturing buyers want to know that risk has been mitigated by the seller.
 A high defect rate, product return rate, retooling, and rework are clear signs that QA/QC standards are failing.

 Six Sigma measures the capability of a process to perform defect-free work.
 Six Sigma means a failure rate of 3.4 parts per million or 99.9997% perfect; however, the term in practice is used to denote more than simply counting defects.

 Failure rates are not the only metric buyers consider.
 Those small and midsized manufacturers who actively utilize Lean Manufacturing, Lean Six Sigma, and Theory of Constraints (ToC) strategies have demonstrable evidence of continuous process improvement.

 Regardless of the industry, there must be a HACCP (Hazard Analysis Critical Control Points) documented process.
 This reassures the acquiring buyer that should a quality challenge occur, there are clearly defined standard operating procedures (SOPs) to handle the problem.

-The new buyer may come from a hedge fund or large bank or corporation.
+The new buyer may come from a hedge fund or large bank, or corporation.
 While the QA/QC issues are different in manufacturing, they understand documented processes.
-These are the best indicators whether a manufacturing company will be sold or not.
+These are the best indicators of whether a manufacturing company will be sold or not.
 With quality standards established, many buyers’ fears are removed.
-When quality is documented and addressed, the ability to get top asking price is statistically improved.
+When quality is documented and addressed, the ability to get the top asking price is statistically improved.